-This topic provides an overview of App Security Groups (ASGs) in Pivotal Web Services, and describes how to manage and administer them.
-Many of the steps below require the Cloud Foundry Command Line Interface (cf CLI) tool.
+This topic provides an overview of App Security Groups (ASGs) in Pivotal Web Services (PWS), and describes how to manage and administer them.

 ASGs define allow rules, and their order of evaluation is unimportant when multiple ASGs apply to the same space or deployment.
 The platform sets up rules to filter and log outbound network traffic from app and task instances.
 ASGs apply to both buildpack-based and Docker-based apps and tasks.